learnk8s/learnk8s.io/src/custom-authentication/content.md

 go version
 ```

-**You can find the complete source code of the service [on GitHub](https://github.com/learnk8s/authentication) in a file named `authn.go`.**
+_You can find the complete source code of the webhook token authentication service [on GitHub](https://github.com/learnk8s/authentication) in a file named `authn.go`._

-You may just download this file to your local machine:
+You may download this file to your local machine:

 ```terminal|command=1|title=bash
 wget https://raw.githubusercontent.com/learnk8s/authentication/master/authn.go
 ```

-_Let's go through the most important parts of the implementation._
+_Let's go through the most important parts of this source file._

 ```go|title=authn.go
 package main